 Kenzi too.
-She is the resident goth/pixie girl who wears corsets over her shirts sometimes.
+She is the resident goth/pixie girl who doesn't show much cleavage, but often wears corsets over her shirts.
 She also wears a healthy amount of fishnet and is always in either tight pants or a mini skirt.
 Also she wears skyscraper heels most of the time.

 Lauren and Ciara, as well as lots of the female guest stars qualify too.
 They are shown in either lingerie or clothes with leg and cleavage.

 MAD: The feature "It's About Time!" parodied weather shows, suggesting how to enliven the dull subject of the local time with the presence of a perky buxom hostess, "your 'Good-Time Girl', Ticky Tock, with the latest time reports..."